 HOW TO MAKE A TERRA COTTA FLOWER POT OLLA

 Making your own ollas out of terracotta flower pots is easy and inexpensive.
 All you will need are two flower pots, a cover for the opening, strong waterproof glue (such as Gorilla Glue), and waterproof silicone caulk.
 The process can be completed in a few easy steps but will require full drying overnight before installing in your garden.

 Interested in printing this information to share with others?
 Please download this condensed 2-page handout.

-This article was originally published on May 13, 2016 and is being reprinted with permission.
-You can read the original article at Native Seeds/SEARCH.
-The author of the article, Melissa Kruse-Peeples, is education program coordinator at Native Seeds/SEARCH (NS/S).
+This article was originally published on May 13, 2016, and is being reprinted with permission.
+The author of the article, Melissa Kruse-Peeples, is an education program coordinator at Native Seeds/SEARCH (NS/S).
 Founded in 1983, NS/S is a nonprofit seed conservation organization based in Tucson, Arizona working to collect and preserve endangered, traditional seeds.
-Their mission is to find, protect, and preserve the seeds of the people of the Greater Southwest so that these arid adapted crops may benefit all peoples and nourish a changing world.
+Their mission is to find, protect, and preserve the seeds of the people of the Greater Southwest so that these arid-adapted crops may benefit all peoples and nourish a changing world.